micha149/gulp-maven-deploy/README.md

 gulp-maven-deploy
 =================

-## Help needed!
-I worte this module because it solved a problem at my pervious gig, however I no longer work in a Java world and I'm not really using Gulp a lot either.
-If anyone wants to take over or help out, that would be awesome.

 A [Gulp](//gulpjs.com/) wrapper for the [maven-deploy](https://www.npmjs.org/package/maven-deploy) module.
 Enables you to have projects which are built with Gulp, but deploys to Maven repositories.

 [![Build Status](https://api.travis-ci.org/leftieFriele/gulp-maven-deploy.png?branch=master)](https://travis-ci.org/leftieFriele/gulp-maven-deploy)